gszecsenyi/articles/README.md

 ### Start using Nifi

-After the execution of the container we have to wait about 1-2 Minutes, and we can open a browser and start using Nifi on http://localhost:8080/nifi address.
+1-2 Minutes after the execution of the container, the Nifi can be opened and used in a browser on the http://localhost:8080/nifi address.

 ![alt text](https://cloud.githubusercontent.com/assets/363452/26026243/200e02fc-37f8-11e7-81ad-d55da300a69f.png "Start using Nifi")

-Now we have to add two processors:
+At this point two processor has to be added:

 * GetTwitter
 * PublishKafka_0_10

-Let join them from GetTwitter to PublishKafka_0_10.
+They can be joined from GetTwitter to PublishKafka_0_10 Processor.

 ![alt text](https://cloud.githubusercontent.com/assets/363452/26026240/1fedc12c-37f8-11e7-9894-b3eac4434419.png "Start using Nifi")

 ### Setup GetTwitter
-Now click with right mouse button on GetTwitter and open the configuration window from GetTwitter.
-Here we have to fill out the following attributes:
+The configuration window can be accessed by right mouse click on GetTwitter.
+The following attributes has to be filled:

 * Consumer Key
 * Consumer Secret Key